top of page

 Keratoconus is a degenerative disease in which the cornea becomes cone-shaped.
 When the eye changes shape, it is more difficult for tears to spread over the entire eye, causing dry eyes.

-If you suffer from keratoconus, visit 20/20 Dry Eye Spa for an evaluation.
+If you suffer from keratoconus, visit 20/20 Dry Eye Spa for an evaluation and begin a plan catered to your needs.

 SUCCESS STORIES

-PROBLEM: Chris P. has been wearing scleral contacts for treatment of keratoconus since 2012.
-In 2018, his vision was decreasing, and he was having problems with an oily film developing on his lenses which required him to remove the lenses 3-4x/ day to clean off this film; this is a huge inconvenience as these lenses require more care than soft contact lenses.
+Patient has been wearing scleral contacts for treatment of keratoconus since 2012.
+In 2018, his vision was decreasing and he was having problems with an oily film developing on his lenses.
+He had to take the lenses off 3-4x/ day to clean off this film; this is a huge inconvenience as these lenses require more care than soft contact lenses.
 Chris sees single vision with scleral lenses on.
-When he wears glasses, he sees multiple images that are distorted because of the corneal disease, keratoconus.
-He cannot function well as his vision is at the level of legal blindness.
-These specialty lenses have been vital to Chris’ quality of life.
+When he wears glasses, he sees multiple images that are distorted because of the distortion he gets from the corneal disease, keratoconus, and cannot function well as his vision is at the level of legal blindness.
+These specialty lenses are vital to his quality of life.
+Chris did get treated with Miboflo and after each treatment, the film began to disappear and he was able to function again after he completed the treatment.
+Maintenance is necessary to prevent the dry eyes from worsening.
+Unfortunately, he didn't keep up with the daily maintenance, so his symptoms came back again a year and a half later.
+Following his repeated treatment, he responded predictably great and is having good vision again.

-PROBLEM: Rafael O. had such chronically red eyes that people often thought he was drunk or high.
+His eyes were chronically red, and people thought he was drunk or high.
 He was wearing hard lenses or RGP to see and complained about dry eyes.
-Rafael is a carpenter who does construction, so he is constantly around dust and debris which further irritate his eyes.
-Rafael was diagnosed with keratoconus in 2018, and he had his eyes examined to see if there were other options to improve his vision and dryness.
-We fitted him with scleral contact lenses, and he was diagnosed with severe dry eyes.
-We used scleral lenses to treat his dry eyes.
+He is a carpenter and does construction, so he is constantly around dust/debris which further irritates his eyes.
+He was diagnosed with keratoconus in 2018, and he got his eyes examined to see if there were other options to improve his vision and dryness.
+We fitted him with scleral contact lenses to improve his vision, and he was informed that he has severe dry eyes.
+Scleral lenses are a treatment for dry eyes.

-RESULTS: Rafael’s vision improved with the sclera contact lens fitting and so did the redness of his eyes; however, Rafael had discomfort when he was wearing the lenses and had difficulty wearing them all day.
+Rafael’s vision improved with the scleral contact lens fitting and so did the redness of his eyes, but Rafael still had discomfort with wearing his lenses and had difficulty wearing lenses the full day.
 Rafael still had MGD.
-Once he decided to receive the Miboflo treatment, his redness and the ability to wear lenses both improved.
-He is now able to wear contacts all day.
-This has allowed him to work with minimal irritation, and he now has little to no redness in his eyes.
+Once he decided to receive the Miboflo treatment, his redness and ability to wear lenses both improved.
+He is now able to wear contacts all day, do his work with minimal irritation, and have minimal redness of his eyes.

 Right Treatment = Better Vision